 Into the Rainforest

-Water is just part of the beauty around Iguazú Falls.
-The falls ecosystem is home to a variety of species.
+Water is just part of the beauty of the falls.
+This place is also home to many species.
 Plants.
 Mammals.
 Birds.
 Reptiles.
 Amphibians.
 Some species are found nowhere else in the world.

 black capuchin monkey